jasminetrinity527/Securing-IoT-Devices-Utilizing-Machine-Learning-Approach/README.md

 # Securing-IoT-Devices-Utilizing-Machine-Learning-Approach
-A research project on Secring IoT Device Using Machine Learning
+A research project on Securing IoT Device Using Machine Learning It allows the emphasis on how Machine Learning can provide better secuirty for devices.
+As technology advances those devices and its data become more vulnerable.
+There are 8 methods, that I research to help pontentially secure the IoT devices and its data.
+Those 8 methods are, Digital Signature, Encrypted Secuirty Layers, Oublice Key Infrastructure (PKI), Secured Cloud Platform, KAA IoT Software, Mainflux IoT Gateway and Device Management, ThingSpeak for IoT Projects and  ThingsBoard Cloud.